Lighting for Paintings

 Painting lighting advice on color accuracy and texture in New York galleries

 Lighting for paintings is not about making artwork brighter.
-It is about making it honest.
+It is about making it honest through thoughtful art lighting techniques for paintings.

 Paintings are one of the most demanding art forms to light.
 Colour relationships are subtle.
 Brushwork is intentional.
 Surface texture, varnish, glazing, and framing all interact with light in ways that are easy to disrupt and difficult to correct.
 When lighting is wrong, paintings feel flat, distorted, or uncomfortable to view.
 When lighting is right, paintings feel present, confident, and complete.